martincf/lightbox/_posts/2019-04-24-photography-videos.md

 heroimage: photovideos
 ---

 I love hunting for inspirational (and mostly well dated) videos of the photography masters.
-Here's my list of some of the best I've found on Youtube:
+Here's my list of some of the best I've found on YouTube:

 * **[Diane Arbus – Masters of photography - Diane Arbus (documentary, 1972)](https://youtu.be/Q_0sQI90kYI)**
 * **[Jane Bown – Jane Bown, Channel 4 News](https://youtu.be/546OT_ViFdo)**